 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-Debt levels as a percentage of market capitalization ticked back up after a recent drop, as investors derisked in response to the market recovery.
-Although margin debt is at the low end of recent history, it remains high by historical standards.
+Debt levels as a percentage of market capitalization dropped substantially over the course of 2019, to close to the lowest levels of the recovery.
+Margin debt remains at the low end of recent history, but it remains high by historical standards.
 The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has continued to drop to well below zero over the past couple of months.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization remains below zero, despite the uptick near year-end.
 This indicator is not signaling immediate risk at this point but has been volatile in recent months.
-Given that, and the fact that the overall debt level remains very high.
-As such, it is worth watching, so we are keeping this indicator at a yellow light.
+Given that, and the fact that the overall debt level remains high historically, it is worth watching.
+So, we are keeping this indicator at a yellow light.
 Again, we are trending toward the lowest risk levels of the recovery from this indicator, so an upgrade to green may be only a couple of months away.

 Signal: Yellow light

-As such, we are keeping the overall market indicator at a yellow light with a shade of red.
-This is not necessarily a sign of further trouble.
-Indeed, the likelihood remains that the market will rebound.
-Rather, it is a recognition that basic conditions remain supportive and that while risks are real, the most probable course is more appreciation—even though further volatility is quite likely.
+As such, we are keeping the overall market indicator at a yellow light.
+This is not a sign that risks have passed.
+Instead, it is a recognition that basic conditions remain supportive and that while risks are real, the most probable course is more appreciation—even though further volatility is quite possible.